s-ruby/spring_2021/challenges/02_git/git_challenge.md

 ```
 You can check the status again to see that the file is now tracked and staged.
 Next, we want to commit the changes to git history.
 To do so, run the command:
 ```
-$ git commit -m 'Created README'
+$ git commit -m 'Updated README'
 ```

 The last step is to push your changes!
 Run the command:
 ```
-$ git push -u origin master
+$ git push
 ```
-If you go back to GitHub and look at the forked repository, you can now see the updated README in the repository!
+If you go back to GitHub and look at the repository, you can now see the updated README!